kyma-project/btp-manager/docs/contributor/ui.md

 # BTP Manager User Interface

+> [!WARNING]
+> This feature is in the experimental stage and is not yet available in the main branch or official releases.
+> Use the latest development image to test the UI: europe-docker.pkg.dev/kyma-project/dev/btp-manager:PR-720

 Follow steps below to run BTP Manager with UI:
 1. Connect `kubectl` to your cluster by setting `KUBECONFIG` environment variable.
 ```shell